Showcase

 Head of PBS Digital Studios

-PBS Digital Studios offers original series and short-form content that explore science, arts, culture and more.
-PBS Digital Studios is a leader in online content creation and averages over 27 million users and 50 million views on YouTube.
+PBS Digital Studios offers original series and short-form content that explore science, history, arts, culture, and more.
+PBS Digital Studios is a leader in online content creation for adults 18-44, averaging over 20 million users and 50 million views monthly on YouTube.

-A frequent public media conference presenter and panelist, Maribel is most passionate about engaging newer, younger audiences to public media through digital journalism and storytelling and is interested in developing and retaining public media’s future leaders.
-Maribel regularly serves as a mentor for PBS Digital Immersion, Public Media Women in Leadership and is a past member of the PBS Digital Media Advisory Council (DMAC).
+Having spent her entire career in public broadcasting, Maribel is dedicated to engaging newer, younger audiences with public media through digital journalism and storytelling and is interested in developing and retaining public media’s future leaders.

 Maribel holds a bachelor’s degree in mass communications and Spanish from Wartburg College in Waverly, Iowa.